deevesh11nov/Health-Care/README.md

 ## Description
 This is a healthcare site designed to assist patients with their health-related problems.
 Through intuitive features, patients can engage in real-time text conversations with doctors.
 The site provides information about different doctors and their specialties.
 A patient form page is also available, allowing patients to fill in their details and describe their health concerns.
 This site uses Socket.IO to implement a real-time chatting feature.
+It has two folders: one for the backend (Node.js, Express.js) and the other for the client UI (React, Vite).

 ## Installation